A Novel Approach to Neutrino-Hydrogen Measurements: Discussion

-The possibility to control the (anti)neutrino target and the input fluxes to an unprecedented accuracy~\cite{Duyang:2019prb} would open up a sensible program of precision tests of fundamental interactions~\cite{Petti2018,ESGprop}.
-An example is given by the Adler sum rule~\cite{Adler:1964yx}, $S_A=\int^1_0 dx/x \left( F_2^{\bar \nu p} - F_2^{\nu p} \right) = 2$, which is based upon current algebra and was tested only by BEBC~\cite{Allasia:1985hw} with a few thousand events.
-Similarly, by exploiting the isospin symmetry $F_2^{\nu n} = F_2^{\bar \nu p}$, we can obtain a model-independent measurement of the free neutron structure functions, as well as a measurement of the large $x$ behavior of the $d/u$ quark ratio~\cite{Alekhin:2017fpf}.
-These measurements can also be used for precision tests of the isospin (charge) symmetry and would help to elucidate the flavor structure of the nucleon~\cite{Alekhin:2018dbs}.
+The unique combination of nuclear and ``solid" hydrogen targets would enable a broad program of precision measurements and searches for new physics~\cite{Petti:2019asx,Petti:2022bzt} complementary with the ones planned in the collider~\cite{AbdulKhalek:2021gbh}, fixed target~\cite{Dudek:2012vr}, and nuclear physics communities.
+An example is given by the Adler sum rule~\cite{Adler:1964yx}, which is based upon current algebra and was tested only by BEBC~\cite{Allasia:1985hw} with a few thousand events.
+Similarly, by exploiting the isospin symmetry $F_2^{\nu n} = F_2^{\bar \nu p}$, we can obtain a direct determination of the free neutron structure functions, as well as a measurement of the large $x$ behavior of the $d/u$ quark ratio~\cite{Alekhin:2017fpf,Alekhin:2022tip}.
+These measurements can also be used for precision tests of the isospin (charge) symmetry~\cite{Petti:2022bzt} and would help to elucidate the flavor structure of the nucleon~\cite{Alekhin:2018dbs}.
+Furthermore, using a combination of both isoscalar and non-isoscalar nuclear targets can provide valuable insights on the physics mechanisms responsible of the nuclear modifications of the nucleon properties~\cite{Kulagin:2004ie,Kulagin:2014vsa,Alekhin:2022uwc}.